MSX2 Japanese Computer

 • Power supply: AC 100V, 50/60 Hz

-The Panasonic FS-A1 was popular for gaming and running productivity activities and was released in Japan in 1986.
+The Panasonic FS-A1 was popular for gaming and productivity activities and was released in Japan in 1986.

 Emulating the MSX2